Joe Lolley

-Joseph Lolley (born 25 August 1992) is an English footballer who plays as a winger for A-League club Sydney FC.
+Joseph Lolley (born 25 August 1992) is an English footballer who plays as a winger for A-League Men club Newcastle Jets.
 His previous clubs in English football include Huddersfield Town, for whom he appeared in the Premier League, and Nottingham Forest.
 He has represented his country at England C level and University level.

 Club career

 Early life and early career

 Joseph Lolley was born on 25 August 1992 in Redditch, Worcestershire.
 He was part of Birmingham City's academy until the age of 16.
 He then moved to Bromsgrove Rovers, but made his name with Midland Combination side Littleton, scoring 88 goals in 83 games.

 Kidderminster Harriers

 In July 2013, following a successful trial, Lolley signed a one-year contract with Conference Premier side Kidderminster Harriers.
 After a strong start to the season, Lolley scored his first Harriers goal in his second appearance, a 3–1 win over Chester.
 Lolley went on to score 9 league goals in 21 league appearances, and also 2 goals in 6 appearances in the FA Cup.
 Kidderminster won every game that Lolley scored in.
 In his last league game for the Harriers, he scored a hat-trick against Salisbury City, in his last game for the Harriers, he scored the winning goal in a 3–2 FA Cup 3rd Round replay away to Peterborough United.
 Kidderminster received an offer from Peterborough United, but Lolley rejected the move.